amityadav10101010101010101010/MS_Teams_Clone/README.md

 # MS_Teams_Clone

 A new Flutter project.
-Made during MS ENGAGE PRODRAM 2021.
+Made during MS ENGAGE PROGRAM 2021.
 This project is made using Flutter and Firebase and I have followed AGILE Methodolgy .I had added some basic features along with the current MS Teams features like

 1.Added a  Realtime News feature using NewsApi.org